Geometric Action Principle for Unification Yang-Mills, Gravity and matter fermions: Introduction

 In parallel, gauge-theoretic formulations of gravity recast Einstein's theory in first-order form using the tetrad $e^a{}_{\mu}$ and spin connection $\omega^{ab}{}_{\mu}$~\cite{Palatini:1919ffw}.
 Early works by Utiyama, Sciama, Kibble, Hayashi and Nakano, and later Hehl, established that while local Lorentz symmetry can be treated as a gauge group, the resulting actions differ from Yang--Mills theories because the tetrad does not transform as a connection~\cite{Utiyama:1956sy,Sciama:1964wt,Kibble:1961ba,Hayashi:1967se,Hehl:2023khc,Krasnov:2020lku}.
 Attempts to extend the gauge principle to the full Poincar\'e or (A)dS groups face degeneracies in the algebra's Cartan--Killing metric that render translational components non-dynamical~\cite{Kawai:1979ta,Aldrovandi:1981mv}.
 Weyl's early generalization of the Dirac equation to curved spacetime showed that spinors intrinsically require a Lorentz gauge structure~\cite{Weyl:1929fm}.
 Later, the MacDowell--Mansouri construction framed gravity as a symmetry-breaking gauge theory with an algebraic dual operator selecting the Lorentz-invariant sector~\cite{MacDowell:1977jt,Wise:2006sm}.

 The repeated emergence of Clifford algebras across grand unification, algebraic models, and gauge formulations of gravity suggests a common geometric foundation.
-Building on this observation, previous work proposed that implementing supersymmetry in the adjoint representation yields unified actions of the form
+Building on this observation, previous work~\cite{Alvarez:2013tga,Alvarez:2021zsw,Alvarez:2022eew} proposed that implementing supersymmetry in the adjoint representation yields unified actions of the form

 where $\FF$ is the field strength and $\circledast$ a generalized dual operator~.
-However, that construction defined $\circledast$ only for two-forms in four dimensions, limiting its scope.
-Notably, skewsymmetric products of Clifford-algebra--valued frames naturally reproduce the same invariant structures via the Hodge dual.
+However, that construction defined the action of $\circledast$ only on two-forms in four dimensions, limiting its scope.
+This is a significant drawback of the $\circledast$-setup that we circumvent by developing the usage of Clifford-algebra--valued frames presented in this paper.
+In other words, anti-symmetric products of Clifford-algebra--valued frames naturally reproduce existing invariant structures via the Hodge dual but also can reproduce new invariant structures that are included in the superalgebra but excluded by the usage of $\circledast$-only, as in \eqref{USUSY-MMaction}.

+A major obstacle to unification is that naive Yang--Mills-type formulations of gravity generically produce higher-derivative curvature invariants and torsion terms that lead to ghost instabilities.
+This obstruction is not accidental but structural.
+We present an approach to circumvent this problem allowing us to construct a single master Lagrangian built from a Clifford-algebra--valued curvature and a family of only six parity-even four-form gauge invariants that simultaneously reproduce the canonical kinetic terms of gravity, Yang--Mills fields, and spin-$\tfrac{1}{2}$ fermions.

-Here we show that a single action built from a Clifford-algebra--valued curvature and an induced dual operator simultaneously reproduces the canonical kinetic terms of gravity, Yang--Mills fields, and spin-$\tfrac12$ fermions.
-Remarkably, within the restricted space of quadratic invariants generated by this construction, a known ghost-free quadratic gravity theory with propagating torsion, originally identified by Sezgin, emerges without fine tuning.
-The cancellation of higher-derivative fermionic terms follows from the same algebraic structure, indicating that the framework is not a reformulation of gauge gravity but a genuinely constrained geometric unification.
+Remarkably, within the restricted space of quadratic invariants generated by this construction, known ghost-free quadratic gravity theories with propagating torsion, originally identified at the linearized level by Sezgin, emerge in certain sectors of the theory.
+The cancellation of higher-derivative fermionic terms follows from the same algebraic structure, indicating that the framework is not merely a reformulation of gauge gravity, but a genuinely constrained geometric unification.